 A spoon necklace from The Open Bottom Jewelry.
-For the spoon necklace, I picked the pendant and had a custom chain made on site that’s a lot longer than the original chain.
-If you go for a bracelet, you can add your own charms and customize.
-This is my favorite piece of the day, it will be the first of a few silverware jewelry pieces for me.
+I picked the pendant for the spoon necklace and had a custom chain made on-site that’s a lot longer than the original chain.
+If you go for a bracelet, you can add your own charms and customize them.
+This is my favorite piece of the day; it will be the first of a few silverware jewelry pieces for me.

-This next piece is a choker style with an oversized flip-flop pendant that has a pink diamond in it.
+This next piece is a choker style with an oversized flip-flop pendant with a pink diamond.
 This one is really casual and appropriate for Florida.
 Again, you can customize and mix and match the chockers with pendants.

 Lastly, my girlfriend purchased three of these Funny Farm Boo-Tik wine glasses.
 Guess what friends will be getting for Christmas this year – floozies for ladies and manzies for the fellas!
 You can customize these in any design you can dream up.

 There is typically a band playing at Lakeridge Winery.
-Some of the events are actually themed around music such as jazz.
+Some of the events are actually themed around music, such as jazz.
 Everyone congregates around the stage with the drink of choice and socializes.
-It gets really busy, be prepared to share your space and make new friends.
+It gets jam-packed, be prepared to share your space and make new friends.

 If you are attending an event or a festival, you can still take a complimentary tour.
 You will take it before you proceed into the event.

-- If you are attending an event or festival, you will need to bring a throw or fold up chairs to sit on.
+If you are attending an event or festival, you will need to bring a throw or fold-up chair to sit on.